-Rather, the Demilitarized Zone slicing Korea in two is something important to try and comprehend.
+Rather, the DMZ Demilitarized Zone that slices Korea in two is something important to try and comprehend.
 Why does the DMZ exist?
 Is it a scary place?
 Why has the DMZ become a tourist attraction?
-For someone so interested in society, history and politics in relation to travel, the desire to see the DMZ for myself increased even more.
+Here’s what you need to know before you go.

-- 6 Should a Visit to the DMZ be on Your Korea Itinerary?
+- Should a Visiting the DMZ be on Your Korea Itinerary?

-The DMZ is a four kilometer wide belt stretching 250 km, cutting the Korean peninsula almost in half at the 38th parallel, and was put in place in 1953 as a ceasefire to the Korean War.
+The DMZ is a four-kilometre wide belt stretching 250 km, cutting the Korean peninsula almost in half at the 38th parallel, and was put in place in 1953 as a ceasefire to the Korean War.

 The Chinese and North Koreans pulled back 2km north and the UN forces 2km to the south, creating a ‘No Man’s Land’.
 Tanks, heavy artillery and mines exist on the Northern and Southern Limit Lines that are lined with barbed wire fences, but not within the DMZ itself, as was part of the armistice agreement.